Episode II: Part IV - The Case of the Menacing Notes

 Blanchard read the culprit his rights, then told the officers to place him in the back seat of the cruiser.
 “Drop by the precinct early tomorrow, Matt.
 We’ll have Mr. Mysterious identified before you arrive.
 You and Delia should get some rest.
 Oh, and remind me to return your cuffs.”

-“That’s exactly what our line of questioning will focus on, just as soon as he’s done at the hospital and we complete his booking at MPD.”
+“That’s exactly what our line of questioning will focus on, just as soon as he’s done at the hospital and we complete his booking at MPD.
+And we'll do it by pen and paper if his stupid pie hole is wired shut."

-Pausing, Matt rendered a reluctant nod.
+Matt rendered a smirk.
 “I’ll see you at the precinct in the morning.”

 Blanchard and her officers walked out of the agency with the handcuffed felon in tow, placing him in the backseat of the cruiser.
 Matt closed and locked the door, then pulled the string loaded shade down, covering the door’s decorative glass panel.
 He turned and walked toward his assistant’s desk.